 NVMe is a PCIe communications protocol designed with flash and modern architectures in mind.
 PCIe offers higher throughput than SAS and SATA, and the NVMe protocol is also lighter weight than SCSI or SATA.
 Pure designed the world’s first software-defined flash module to fully exploit the advantages of 100% NVMe as part of our FlashArray//X flagship product in 2017.

 The natural next step, is to bring the advantages of NVMe to systems that connect to storage over a network rather than PCIe.
-NVMe is a great way to talk to storage, but connecting to SSDs over PCIe still has the disadvantages of direct-attached storage: capacity and management sprawl and limited intelligent storage services.
-What we really want is a way to talk to a FlashArray over NVMe, so that servers get the efficiency of NVMe, but also the full set of Purity services, including resiliency, thin provisioning, snapshots, and replication.
+It is a great way to talk to storage, but connecting to SSDs over PCIe still has the disadvantages of direct-attached storage: capacity and management sprawl and limited intelligent storage services.
+What we really want is a way to talk to a FlashArray over it, so that servers get the efficiency of it, but also the full set of Purity services, including resiliency, thin provisioning, snapshots, and replication.

 The first transport for NVMe-oF connections to FlashArray will be RDMA, specifically RoCEv2 running over 25G, 50G and 100G Ethernet.
 We have a lot of experience with NVMe/RoCE — it is the protocol we use between FlashArray//X and the DirectFlash Shelf.